ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 }
 ```

 Relatively small classes, but you need 3 sets (one each for add, update and delete) for each entity.
 That's 3 times *x* entities just for the commands.
-The same principles apply to queries.
-A lot of repetition.
+The same principles apply to queries.  **DRY** hung out to dry!

 ## A Succinct Implementation

 To build a more succinct implementation we need to accept:

  - The 80/20 rule.
 Not every request can be fulfilled by our standard implementation.
 We need a custom approach for these.
  - We need a "compliant" generics based ORM to interface with our data store.
-This implementation uses *Entity Framework*.
+This implementation uses *Entity Framework* which gives us that.
  - There's going to be some quite complicated generics implemented in the base classes.

 ## Results

-Before diving into requests and handlers, we need to define a set of standard results they return: the `TResult` of the request.
-Each is a `struct` containing status information and, if a request, the requested data set.
+Before diving into requests and handlers, we need a set of standard results they return: `TResult` of the request.
+Each is defined a `struct` containing status information and, if a request, the data set.
 They're self explanatory.

 ```csharp
 public readonly struct ListProviderResult<TRecord>